apache/polaris-tools/mcp-server/README.md

 - `uv build && uv publish --index testpypi --token [Pypi-API-token]` - Publish a nightly to test.pypi.org
 - `uv build && uv publish --index pypi --token [Pypi-API-token]` - Publish a formal binary release to pypi.org

 For a `tools/call` invocation you will typically set environment variables such as `POLARIS_BASE_URL` and authentication settings before launching the server.
+A default `.polaris_mcp.env` file is included on the tool root directory, and any of the configuration variables can be specified in this file.
+After adding configuration variables to the `.polaris_mcp.env` file, explicitly setting these is no longer needed.
+However, shell environment variables will always take precedence if provided.

 ### Claude Desktop configuration